-- a.
+a.
 All Union clubs and societies are subject to the Articles of Association, the Bye-Laws and the Code of Practice, as well as their own constitution.
-These may be revised from time to time. - b.
+These may be revised from time to time.

+- b.
 Club and society funds are considered 'designated' and will be held on the Union's Balance Sheet accordingly.
-There is a separation between these designated funds and the general SU surplus/deficit. - c.
-Clubs and societies shall not be permitted to go into deficit, except under exceptional circumstances pre-approved by the Head of Engagement and the Head of Business & Development jointly. - d.
-All clubs and societies shall have a Treasurer, specified in their constitution, who will be responsible for the finances of the club or society. - e.
-All financial transactions relating to a club or society must be directed through the Union, with the exception of Minor committee approved expense claims as processed on SGF.
-No club or society shall hold a bank account and no club or society finances should be directed through a bank account other than those of Christ Church Students' Union. - f.
-All financial transactions for clubs and societies will be in accordance with these Financial Procedures. - g.
-The Union shall ensure that all clubs and societies have access to training, covering the Union's financial procedures, managing a budget, fundraising, etc. - h.
+There is a separation between these designated funds and the general Union surplus/deficit. - c.
+All financial transactions for clubs and societies will be in accordance with these Financial Procedures. - d.
+Clubs and societies shall not be permitted to go into deficit, except under exceptional circumstances pre-approved by the Deputy CEO and the Head of Business & Development jointly. - e.
+All clubs and societies shall have a Treasurer, specified in their constitution, who will be responsible for the finances of the club or society. - f.
+All financial transactions relating to a club or society must be directed through the Union, with the exception of minor committee approved expense claims. - g.
+No club or society shall hold a bank account and no club or society finances should be directed through a bank account other than those of Christ Church Students' Union. - h.
+The Union shall ensure that all clubs and societies have access to training, covering the Union's financial procedures, managing a budget, fundraising, etc. - i.
 Membership fees shall be collected by all clubs and societies, unless the appropriate decision making body specifically exempts them.
-Membership fee levels shall be determined by a budgeting and business planning process by the club or society with the advice and support of the Union. - i.
-Membership fees must be paid via the MSL system. - j.
-All other income, e.g. from sponsorship or fundraising events, must be directed through the Opportunities & Events Manager or Head of Business & Development.

-- k.
-Sponsorship agreements must follow that year's Sponsorship Guidelines and be approved by the Opportunities & Events Manager before being signed by the club or society and the sponsor.
-Further information on these procedures are available at Sponsorship Guidelines. - I. Any person acting in breach of these financial procedures may be liable to criminal prosecution and/or liable for monies owed and/or liable to disciplinary action under the Union's and/or University's disciplinary procedures.
+Membership fee levels shall be determined by a budgeting and business planning process by the club or society with the advice and support of the Union. - j.
+Membership fees must be paid via the MSL system. - k.
+All other income, e.g. from sponsorship or fundraising events, must be directed through the Opportunities & Events Manager or Head of Business & Development. - Sponsorship agreements must follow that year's Sponsorship Guidelines and be approved by the Opportunities & Events Manager before being signed by the club or society and the sponsor.
+Further information on these procedures are available at Sponsorship Guidelines. - m.
+Any person acting in breach of these financial procedures may be liable to criminal prosecution and/or liable for monies owed and/or liable to disciplinary action under the Union's and/or University's disciplinary procedures.